 William Wordsworth, To ____ .
 (Let other Bards of Angels sing), st. 3 (1824).

-Wordsworth’s literary career began with Descriptive Sketches (1793) and reached an early climax before the turn of the century, with Lyrical Ballads.
+Wordsworth’s literary career had began with Descriptive Sketches (1793) and reached an early climax before the turn of the century, with Lyrical Ballads.
 His powers peaked with Poems in Two Volumes (1807), and his reputation continued to grow; even his harshest reviewers recognized his popularity and the originality.
-Wordsworth’s literary credits also include Tintern Abbey, and his poetry is perhaps most original in its vision of the relation between man and the natural world—a vision that culminated in the metaphor of nature as emblematic of the mind of God.
+Wordsworth’s literary credits also include Tintern Abbey, and his poetry is perhaps most original in its vision of the relation between man and the natural world — a vision that culminated in the metaphor of nature as emblematic of the mind of God.
 Together with Coleridge, Keats and Shelley, Wordsworth helped create a much more spontaneous and emotional poetry.
 It sought to depict the beauty of nature and the quintessential depth of human emotion.
-In 1842, he was given a government pension and the following year became poet laureate.
-Wordsworth died on 23 April 1850 and was buried in Grasmere churchyard.
+In 1842, he was given a government pension and in q843 Wordsworth was awarded the honorary title Poet Laureate.
+Wordsworth died on 23 April 1850 at age 80 from an aggravated case of pleurisy and was buried in Grasmere churchyard.
+A few months after his death, Wordsworth’s widow Mary published his long autobiographical Poem to Coleridge as The Prelude.
+The work aroused little interest at the time, but is now regarded as Wordsworth’s masterpiece.

 References and Further Reading: